tensorlayer/TensorLayer/docs/user/installation.rst

 .. warning::
   For ARM processor architecture, you also need to install TensorFlow from source.

-TensorLayer
+TLayer
 ------------

-Hao Dong highly recommend you to install TensorLayer as follow.
+Hao Dong highly recommend you to install TLayer as follow.

 .. code-block:: bash

   cd to the root of the git tree pip3 install . -e

-This command will run the ``setup.py`` to install TensorLayer.
-The ``-e`` allows you to edit the scripts in tensorlayer folder, this help you to extend and modify TensorLayer easily.
+This command will run the ``setup.py`` to install TLayer.
+The ``-e`` allows you to edit the scripts in ``tlayer`` folder, this help you to extend and modify TLayer easily.

 GPU support